Keparoo/Tuttitracks/README.md

 ## Features

 - Postgresql Database of users, tracks, features, playlists, artists, albums and genres
-- Implemented using Flask 2.0
+- Implemented using Flask 2.2.3
-- Implemented using Python 3.8.10
+- Implemented using Python 3.11.2
 - The front-end is implemented with Ajax and JQuery
 - RESTful API to interact with the database
-- The app handles authorization with Spotify
+- The app implements OAuth for to authorize with Spotify
 - Unit-testing test suite
 - Deployed to Heroku